Obama heads to Ga. as Warnock seeks big early vote advantage

 According to state voting data compiled by Ryan Anderson, an independent analyst in Atlanta, four of the state's five Democratic-held congressional districts had already seen advance turnout through Tuesday of at least 43% of the total early vote for the November election, when every Georgia county had at least 17 days of early in-person voting.
 Just one of Georgia's nine Republican-held congressional districts had eclipsed that 43% mark.

-This time, Senate control is not in play: Democrats have already secured 50 seats and have Vice President Kamala Harris’ tiebreaking vote.
-That puts pressure on both Warnock and Walker’s campaign to convince Georgia voters that it’s worth their time to cast a second ballot, even if the national stakes aren’t as high.
+This time, Senate control is not in play: Democrats have already secured 50 seats and have Vice President Kamala Harris' tiebreaking vote.
+That puts pressure on both Warnock's and Walker's campaigns to convince Georgia voters that it's worth their time to cast a second ballot, even if the national stakes aren't as high.

 Warnock got about 70% of his overall first-round votes from advance voting; for Walker, it was about 58%.
 That translated to an advantage of more than 256,000 votes for Warnock.
 Walker answered with an Election Day advantage of more than 200,000.

-The senator’s campaign, Democratic Party committees and aligned political action committees have all tailored their voter turnout efforts toward early voting.
-Republicans have countered with their own wide-ranging push, including a direct -mail push from one Super PAC featuring Gov. Brian Kemp, who got 200,000 more votes than Walker to win a second term comfortably.
+The senator's campaign, Democratic Party committees and aligned political action committees have tailored their voter turnout efforts toward early voting.
+Republicans have countered with their own wide-ranging push, including a direct-mail push from one super political action committee featuring Gov. Brian Kemp, who got 200,000 more votes than Walker to win a second term comfortably.

 Yet Republicans are battling some internal party narratives, including from former President Donald Trump, that question some advance voting, especially mail-in ballots, pushing some Republicans toward an Election Day ballot.
 As recently as Tuesday, Trump declared on social media that "YOU CAN NEVER HAVE FAIR & FREE ELECTIONS WITH MAIL-IN BALLOTS - NEVER, NEVER NEVER.
 WON'T AND CAN'T HAPPEN!!!"